-Total is the total amount of a given constituent in a representative water-suspended sediment sample, regardless of the constituent's physical or chemical form.
+Total is the total amount of a given constituent in a representative suspended-sediment sample, regardless of the constituent's physical or chemical form.
 This term is used only when the analytical procedure assures measurement of at least 95 percent of the constituent present in both the dissolved and suspended phases of the sample.
 A knowledge of the expected form of the constituent in the sample, as well as the analytical methodology used, is required to judge when the results should be reported as "total."
-(Note that the word "total" does double duty here, indicating both that the sample consists of a water-suspended sediment mixture and that the analytical method determines all of the constituent in the sample).
+(Note that the word "total" does double duty here, indicating both that the sample consists of a suspended-sediment mixture and that the analytical method determined all of the constituent in the sample.)

-Total discharge is the total quantity of any individual constituent, as measured by dry mass or volume, that passes through a stream crosssection per unit of time.
-This term needs to be qualified, such as "total sediment discharge," "total chloride discharge," and so on.
+Total discharge is the quantity of a given constituent, measured as dry mass or volume, that passes a stream cross section per unit of time.
+When referring to constituents other than water, this term needs to be qualified, such as "total sediment discharge," "total chloride discharge," and so on.